 Placement of nulls in an ordered set has been changed to accord with the SQL standard that null ordering be consistent, i.e. if ASC[ENDING] order puts them at the bottom, then DESC[ENDING] puts them at the top; or vice-versa.
-This applies only to databases created under the new on-disk structure, since it needs to use the index changes in order to work.
+This applies only to databases created under an on-disk structure of 11 or higher, since it needs to use the index changes in order to work.